15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 African wild dogs are carnivores whose diet is comprised of meat.
 The wild dogs hunt and kill other small and medium-sized animals for the meat.

-On average, it is estimated that an adult African wild dog eats between 1.5 to 2 kg of meat every day.
+On average, it is estimated that an adult African wild dog eats between 1.5 and 2 kilograms (3 and 4.5 lbs) of meat every day.

 The most hunted animals are gazelles, impalas, kobs, wildebeest, kudu, duiker waterbuck, oribi and hares.
 In the various areas, the common prey depends largely on what is largely abundant.